-When you’re told to focus on your breathing, this is zen meditation being discussed.
+When you’re told to focus on your breathing, this is Zen meditation.

-This type of meditation needs a good 15-20 minutes once or twice per day for maximum benefit.
+This type of meditation needs a good 15 to 20 minutes once or twice per day for maximum benefit.

-Mindfulness meditation is the practice of finding the perfection in every moment we experience.
+Mindfulness meditation is the practice of finding perfection in every moment we experience.

-Loving Kindness meditation is more about giving than receiving.
+Loving Kindness meditation is another common form we encounter, which is more about giving than receiving.

-Practitioners choose to look at the good moments of their lives, but then extend those feelings of wellbeing into blessings for their family and friends.
+Practitioners choose to look at the good moments of their lives and to then extend those feelings of wellbeing into blessings for their family and friends.